wendlers/ediplug-py/README.md

 Change Log
 ----------

+* 2015-12-15:   added 'power' and 'current' functionality (SP2101W only, thanks Robin Grundei for the XML request/response and the testing).
 * 2015-10-28:	added 'info' property to get device info (thanks Andreas Kainz for the patch!)
 * 2014-12-27:	re-wrote scheduling to correct various scheduling bugs
 * 2014-09-12:	first version